cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 I also want to thank
 - Mr. Bartosz Sawicki from the University of Warsaw, who did with his team the complete Polish version.
-- Mr. Gonzalo Alvarez from the University of Madrid, who did with his colleagues the Spanish version.
+- Dr. Gonzalo Alvarez from the University of Madrid, who did with his colleagues the Spanish version.

 1.4.
 Maintainer and hosting
      ----------------------
-Since April 2008 the chair "Division for distributed systems", Engineering department from Prof. Dr. Weis at the University of Duisburg-Essen, Germany hosts the English and German web page of CrypTool and the Subversion repository system for the program sources of the future version CrypTool 2.
+Since April 2008 the chair "Division for distributed systems", Engineering department of Prof. Dr. Torben Weis at the University of Duisburg-Essen, Germany hosts the English, German and Spanish web page of CrypTool and the Subversion repository system for the program sources of the successor version CrypTool 2.

 The chair "Security in Information Technology", faculty computer science from Mrs. Prof. Dr. Claudia Eckert at the Technical University of Darmstadt,